|

 winning dishes.
 He does it less successfully at others, letting the service, the setting and some dishes' execution fall short

 of their potential.
 There's a sense of a good chef with good ideas who is struggling a bit to find his way as an owner.
+It's

 also easy to sense Lhulier has the skills to overcome the shortfalls he's hitting on his way there.
 From his stint at Deep